 Spicy, aromatic, tingly, and flavor-packed, chili oil is a condiment that detonates all your senses and makes your mouth water.
-This fiery seasoning is an absolute must-have for all kitchens!
+This fiery seasoning is an absolute must-have for all kitchens and is ready in just 15 minutes!

 A simple recipe that transforms even a plain pot of rice into a delicious bowl of flavors.
 Think of it as a pick-me-up that will nose its way into the most random dishes on your table and detonate addictive bombs.